Change: Move to:

 Bill was born in Smethwick in 1920.
 After playing works team football in his teens he was called up to serve in the second world war, where he was a prisoner of war in Poland for five years.

-After the war he signed for Rovers where he was top scorer in four of his five seasons.
+He was top scorer in four of his five seasons.
 Bill reckoned half of his goals were scored with his head, hence the "Nodder" nickname

 During his time with the club they won the Birmingham Combination in 1946-47, were runners up twice and were never out of the top 4.
 They also triumphed in the Worcester Senior Cup twice and reached the first round of the F.A.
 Cup three times.